mapbox/mapbox-sdk-cs/CONTRIBUTING.md

 # Running tests

-Tests are located in [test/UnitTest](https://github.com/mapbox/mapbox-sdk-unity-core/tree/master/test/UnitTest).
+Tests are located in [test/UnitTest](https://github.com/mapbox/mapbox-sdk-cs/tree/master/test/UnitTest).
 On Linux or a mac run them with Mono, `mono packages/NUnit.ConsoleRunner.3.5.0/tools/nunit3-console.exe bin/Debug/test/Mapbox.UnitTest.dll` or from within your IDE of choice.
 Tests require a valid MAPBOX_ACCESS_TOKEN env variable in order to pass.
 Get a MAPBOX_ACCESS_TOKEN by logging into [Mapbox Studio](https://www.mapbox.com/studio/).

 # Generating documentation

-Documentation for the the Mapbox Unity SDK is automatically generated from XML headers in code. *Instructions for generating documentation are coming soon*.
+Documentation for the the Mapbox SDK C# is automatically generated from XML headers in code. *Instructions for generating documentation are coming soon*.

 # Code of conduct